ray-project/ray/doc/source/ray-air/trainer.rst

 .. image:: images/train.svg

 Ray AIR Trainers provide a way to scale out training with popular machine learning frameworks.
 As part of Ray Train, Trainers enable users to run distributed multi-node training with fault tolerance.

-Trainers also integrate with the rest of the Ray ecosystem.
-Trainers leverage :ref:`Ray Data <air-ingest>` to enable scalable preprocessing and performant distributed data ingestion.
+Fully integrated with the Ray ecosystem, Trainers leverage :ref:`Ray Data <air-ingest>` to enable scalable preprocessing and performant distributed data ingestion.
+Also, Trainers can be composed with :class:`Tuners <ray.tune.Tuner>` for distributed hyperparameter tuning.

 After executing training, Trainers output the trained model in the form of a :class:`Checkpoint <ray.air.checkpoint.Checkpoint>`, which can be used for batch or online prediction inference.
-Trainers also can be composed with Tuners.

 There are three broad categories of Trainers that AIR offers: